What’s New at the McKinney House Museum

-Tucked away behind the Palermo Building at the La Mesa Historical Society is a storage building housing our collection.
+Tucked away behind the Palermo Building at the La Mesa History Center is a storage building housing our collection.
 This building is home to the original records, photographs, maps, paintings, artifacts and an overall treasure trove of memorabilia from La Mesa’s past.
 Each item whether made of metal, fabric, glass, wood or paper helps tell a story of our collective past.
 Melody Andrews, as the Collections Committee Chair, helps inventory and catalog the object collections and also develop some of the exhibit displays within the McKinney House Museum.

 The Rotating Exhibit room, located on the first floor of the McKinney House, is dedicated to highlighting some of these fascinating slices of La Mesa’s history.
 Earlier this year we displayed pieces from our art collection, highlighting artist Mary Garfield, a La Mesa pioneer and the one who’s poem helped bestow upon it the title “The Jewel of the Hills.”